North St. Francois County R-1 School District: Schools

 There is also a career center, UniTec Career Center, which is located at 7163 Raider Road in Bonne Terre, next to the High School.

 Administration

-The administration office is located on 300 Berry Road in Bonne Terre, near Country Mart.
+The administration office is located on 300 Berry Road in Bonne Terre, near Harps Food Stores.
 The administrators are as follows: Mrs. Kathryn Bockman, Superintendent, Dr. Brandon Gregory, Asst.
 Superintendent, and Dr. Lori Lamb, Asst.
 Superintendent.